Sibu: Sports

-Sibu has three stadiums: Tun Zaidi Stadium, Sibu Indoor Stadium and Sibu Prudential Volleyball Association Stadium.
+Sibu has three stadiums: Tun Zaidi Stadium, Sibu Indoor Stadium and Sibu Volleyball Indoor Stadium.

 Sibu BASE jump is an annual event that is held in September every year since 2009, which lasts for 3 days.
 Night jumps are also performed if the weather is fair.
-The BASE jumping usually takes place from the top of Wisma Sanyan which is 126 m high and is the tallest building in Sarawak.
+The BASE jumping usually takes place from the top of Wisma Sanyan which is 126m high and is the tallest building in Sarawak.
 The number of jumpers has increased from 11 jumpers in 2009 to 45 jumpers in 2014.
 In 2013, world's first tandem BASE jumping from a building (Wisma Sanyan in Sibu) was done by Sean Chuma (world-renowned BASE jumper), carrying Rudy Anoi (chief executive of Sarawak Tourism Board, Sibu branch) with him.

 Since 2001, Sarawak Health Marathon is held every year at Bukit Aup Jubilee Park, Sibu.
-The run can be divided into 6 categories, including 21 km Men's and Ladies’ Open, 7 km Men's Fun Run and Boys’ Junior, 2.5 km Girls’ Junior, and 2.5 km Ladies Fun Run.
+The run can be divided into 6 categories, including 21 km Men's and Ladies' Open, 7km Men's Fun Run and Boys' Junior, 2.5km Girls' Junior, and 2.5km Ladies Fun Run.